Published: 8 YEARS AGO | Last updated 1 DAY AGO

 Retirement: Your Investment Options

-If you’re already saving, have you reviewed your 401(k) or IRA lately?
-It’s possible that the plan you chose 5 years (or more!) ago isn’t the best option for you now.
+You’ve already started saving, but have you taken a look at your 401(k) or IRA lately?
+It’s possible that the plan you chose five years ago (or more!) isn’t the best option to align with your current financial goals.

 • Mutual funds, annuities or individual stocks and bonds—These choices can help you work toward your retirement goals individually or in conjunction with other savings options.
-Since it can be confusing to navigate the many choices, seek assistance from a financial advisor.
+Given the complexity of navigating these various investment vehicles, each with different risk profiles, tax implications and potential returns, consulting with a qualified financial advisor can help develop a personalized strategy that aligns with your specific retirement timeline, risk tolerance and financial goal.

 SHARE THIS ARTICLE